 The District provides pension benefits to certain eligible employees through its Pension Benefits Plan, a single-employer defined benefit plan administered by the District.
-The following employee groups receive the benefit: Superintendent, Superintendent's Advisory Council, Administrators (Edina Administrative Council), Controller, Director of Buildings and Grounds, Human Resources Manager, Strategic Planner/Analyst, Teachers, Community Education Services Coordinators, Classified Supervisors, Confidential Employees, Other Support Staff, and Edina Professional Association of Support Staff (EPASS).
-Severance benefits for the Superintendent and EPASS were added to the plan during the year ended June 30, 2018.
+The following employee groups receive the benefit: Superintendent, Superintendent's Advisory Council, Administrators (Edina Administrative Council), Controller, Director of Buildings and Grounds, Human Resources Manager, Strategic Planner/Analyst, Teachers, Community Education Services Coordinators, Classified Supervisors, Confidential Employees, Other Support Staff, and Edina Professional Association of Support Staff.
 All pension benefits are based on contractual agreements with these employee groups.
 Eligibility for these benefits is based on years of service and/or minimum age requirements.
 The benefits are calculated using a predetermined number of days depending on the employee group, multiplied by the employee's daily base pay, or in certain cases, a fixed amount per year of service.
 Payments are made in either a lump sum or installments to a 403(b) plan or in a lump sum directly to the employee.
 These contractual agreements do not include any specific contribution or funding requirements.
 The plan does not issue a separate financial report.